 Their children are Earl Tatum, of Dothan; Duke Tatum, of Elba; Mrs. L. A. Norman (Glennie), of Lake Charles, La; and Mrs. A. V. Buck (Lela Beall), deceased.
 Mr. and Mrs. Tatum reared the four surviving children of their daughter, Mrs. Buck, after her death.

 - Hamling Tatum died on 15 May 1948 at age 87 in Dothan, Houston County, Alabama, at 207 South Oates Street at his residence.

 - His wife Susan Ella Beall became a widow at his death.

-- He was buried at Dothan City Cemetery in Dothan, Houston County, Alabama.
+- He was interred at Dothan City Cemetery, Dothan, Houston County, Alabama.

 - The following appeared on 16 May 1948 in The Dothan Eagle: Hamlin Tatum, eight-eight, retired Dothan barber, died unexpectedly at his residence, 207 South Oates street, about 11:30 o'clock last night.

 Survivors include two sons, Duke Tatum of Elba and Earl Tatum of Dothan; one daughter, Mrs. Leslie Norman of Lake Charles, La., and several grandchildren.